aquaranto/aquaranto.github.io/about.md

 * Crafting - Everything and anything.
 I've been a knitter and crocheter for 15 years and yarn work will always be a passion.
 Do you have a ravelry account?
 Feel free to look at my [past projects](http://www.ravelry.com/projects/aquaranto/).

-* Reading - For business books, one that I always recommend is [Farm don't Hunt](http://farmdonthunt.com/) by Guy Nirpaz.
+* Reading - For business books, I always recommend people read [Drop the Pink Elephant](https://www.goodreads.com/en/book/show/606239.Drop_the_Pink_Elephant) by Bill McFarlan and [Culture Map](https://erinmeyer.com/books/the-culture-map/) by Erin Meyer.
-For fiction, I'm slowly working my way through the unabridged version of [The Stand](https://www.audible.com/pd/Fiction/The-Stand-Audiobook/B0077DEH7A) by Stephen King - which adds up to a 48 HOUR audio book.
+For fiction, I nearly always one or two (or five) books in progress at any one time thanks to the local library!
+My most recent read was [The Guest List](https://www.goodreads.com/book/show/51933429-the-guest-list) by Lisa Foley (perfect for fans of Agatha Christie).